-(Pocket-lint) - The PlayStation 5 is now on general sale in the US and the UK.
+(Pocket-lint) - The PlayStation 5 is now on general sale in the US and the UK but stock is still scarce.
 So here's where to go to try and get your PS5 or PS5 Digital Edition.

 If you're thinking of going to a physical store to get new stock - don't.
 Sony has said that apart from previously reserved orders there will be no new stock in physical stores at present.